metakeule/speccer/spec/spec.md

 ## FEATURE 15 delete a paragraph of a section

 RESPONSIBLE `mra`
-STATE `FULLY_IMPLEMENTED` LASTUPDATE `2013-11-12`
+STATE `FULLY_IMPLEMENTED` LASTUPDATE `2013-11-13`
 DEADLINE `2013-11-12` ESTIMATEDHOURS `1`

 Go into a folder that contains your spec.
 You will need to know the position of the paragraph you want to delete.
-Therefor you might want to first print all positions of the section (here SCENARIOS) with
+Therefor you might want to first print all positions of the section (here SCENARIO) with

-    speccer -cmd positions -sec SCENARIOS
+    speccer -cmd positions -sec SCENARIO

 then you can run

-    speccer -cmd rm -sec SCENARIOS -at 3
+    speccer -cmd rm -sec SCENARIO -at 3

-to remove the 3rd paragraph in the SCENARIOS section.
+to remove the 3rd paragraph in the SCENARIO section.

 ******